 Medication-overuse headache (MOH)

-- MOH is caused by chronic and excessive use of medication to treat headache.
+Caused by chronic and excessive use of medication to treat other types of headache.

 Causes of Headache Disorders